KittyGiraudel/site/_posts/2012-01-01-chromebook-review.md

 <p>The whole shell is not in aluminium but in (good) plastic which is why you don't have the same feeling as the MBP, but that's definitely better when it comes to the weight (and the price).
 Indeed, the Chromebook 11.6" is very lightweight with only 1.1Kg (which has to be 2.4lbs to some of you) for 1.8cm thick.</p>
 <p>In any case, you can tell it is a small laptop halfway through a regular laptop and a netbook.</p>
 <h3>Screen</h3>
-<p>The screen resolution is limited to 1366*768 which is enough if you want my opinion.
-However the screen quality isn't awesome.
+<p>Chromebook 11.6" screen resolution is limited to 1366*768 which is enough if you want my opinion.
+However the <strong>screen quality isn't awesome</strong>.
 Indeed, the Chromebook uses a lower-end display with pretty bad sight angles.
 So you wouldn't buy the Chromebook for its screen.</p>
 <p>Anyway, since this laptop is mostly made for web browsing and small applications, I think it's more than enough.</p>
 <p>Thus I can still enjoy fullscreen Youtube videos without having my eyes bleeding, but I still prefer watching movies on my TV when I'm home (especially given the screen size).</p>
 <p class="note">Note: the Chromebook comes with a 0.3 megapixels webcam.</p>
 <h3>Audio</h3>
-<p>There are two speakers on the bottom case which isn't great when the laptop is put on table, on your knees, on the couch, on the bed or pretty much anywhere.
-Yeah so, the sound isn't great.</p>
+<p>There are two speakers on the bottom case which isn't great when the laptop is put down (on a table, your knees, the couch, the bed) which is pretty much always the case.
+So the <strong>sound isn't great</strong>.</p>
 <p>It's not awful, definitely not awful but it's not high-quality sound.
 So if you want high-quality sound, you may need to plug in external speakers or headphones.</p>
 <h3>Battery</h3>
 <blockquote class="pull-quote--right">You can rely on an average 6.5 hours battery.</blockquote>